amtoine/nu-right-prompt/README.md

     compact: false            # whether to make the prompt compact or not
     section_separator: " | "  # the separator between sections
     overlay_separator: " < "  # the separator between overlays
-}
+    sections: ["shells", "overlays"]  # the sections displayed in the prompt }
 ```